-Cesvi was the first non-profit association to win the Balance Sheet Oscar from the Italian Public Relations Federation for transparency in 2000, and the only one to win this recognition a second and a third time (in 2011 and 2017).
+CESVI was the first non-profit association to win the Balance Sheet Oscar from the Italian Public Relations Federation for transparency in 2000, and the only one to win this recognition a second and a third time (in 2011 and 2017).

 First and foremost, transparency towards individual and public donors, without whose support our organisation couldn’t operate.
-Every year Cesvi publishes the Mission and Financial Balance sheet – certified by an independent auditor – available for anyone who wants to see how, where and with what results the funds received have been invested.
+Every year CESVI publishes the Annual Report and Financial Balance sheet – certified by an independent auditor – available for anyone who wants to see how, where and with what results the funds received have been invested.

 The active participation of the local community in the problems to be faced and resolved not only favours a swifter recovery from the traumas and the calamities suffered, but above all contributes to create a local capacity to prevent and mitigate them if they arise again.